MY PREVIOUS SELLER SUCCESSES

 -

 The seller had interviewed two other agents and both suggested a lower list price than I did.
-The seller and I did not expect it to appraise for more than $270,000, but out of three offers I was able to get one buyer to go up to $302,000 AND include an appraisal gap of $10,000, so even if the home didn't appraise for the contract price, the Seller would still get at least $10k more than the home was worth (based on the appraisal).
-I then met with the appraiser, gave him specific comps, and in doing so the house ended up appraising at $302,000.
+The seller and I did not expect it to appraise for more than $270,000, but out of three offers I was able to get one buyer to go up to $302,000 AND include an appraisal gap of $10,000, so even if the home didn't appraise for the contract price, the Seller would still get at least $10k more than the home was worth.
+I then met with the appraiser, gave him specific comps, and was able to get him to appraise the house at $302,000.
 The Seller never expected to get $302,000 and was shocked and obviously happy with the outcome.

 -